Mammograms in breast screening

 Some women worry about whether a mammogram will hurt.
 For most women it is just a bit uncomfortable.
 Some women do feel some pain, but it is usually only for a few moments while you are having the X-rays taken.
 Some women may experience discomfort or soreness for a few days after having the mammogram.

-A Cochrane review carried out in 2008 reported that having good information before the test and having control over your breast compression during your mammogram reduces pain.
+A Cochrane review reported that having good information before the test and having control over your breast compression during your mammogram reduces pain.
 Taking aspirin or paracetamol before the procedure didn't help.
 If you would like to, you can read this review on pain in mammography in the Cochrane Library.
 It is written for researchers and specialists and so uses complex language.

 You should get your results within 14 days.
 The radiographer should tell you when to expect yours.
 If the X-ray is not clear enough or shows any abnormal areas, the clinic staff will call you back for more tests.
 You may need to have the X-rays taken again.